Two more fatalities have been identified, bringing number of dead to 14

 Small town of West -- population 2,800 -- grapples with loss

 Are you there?
 Please send photos and videos to iReport, but please stay safe.

 Days after a fertilizer plant explosion killed 14 people and leveled parts of a central Texas town, officials moved Saturday to help get residents back to their homes.

 The fiery explosion ripped through the heart of West, a close-knit town about 75 miles south of Dallas and about 20 miles north of Waco.
 Before Wednesday, West was known as the home of Scott Podsednik of the Boston Red Sox and as the “Czech heritage capital of Texas,” boasting the best kolache in the state.

-The death toll included the city secretary, who was also a member of the volunteer fire department, said Mayor Tommy Muska.
-The victim was the only person with the password to the city's Facebook account, Muska said, preventing others from posting updates about the incident.
+The dead included the secretary, who was also a member of the volunteer fire department, said Mayor Tommy Muska.

 In total, five West firefighters died battling the blaze, along with one Dallas firefighter and four emergency responders, the State Firemen’s and Fire Marshals’ Association of Texas said Thursday.